luapower/luapower-all/glue.md

 ### `glue.ptr([ctype,]number|string) -> ptr`

-Convert an address value stored as a Lua number (or possibly string on 64bit platforms) to a cdata pointer, optionally specifying a ctype for the pointer (defaults to `void*`).
+Convert an address value stored as a Lua number or string to a cdata pointer, optionally specifying a ctype for the pointer (defaults to `void*`).

 ------------------------------------------------------------------------------